ericjeker/sfml-space-invaders/README.md

 ### Gameplay

-- [ ] Controlling the player spaceship with the keyboard (AWSD, Space)
+- [ ] Controlling the player spaceship
+  - [ ] Keyboard support with WASD, and Space
   - [ ] Ensure control is smooth and responsive
   - [ ] Use spring movement with slight rotation for appeal
+  - [ ] Gamepad support
 - [ ] Firing bullets, add them to the bullet collection, create a BulletSystem
   - [ ] Bullet movement, destruction when out of screen
   - [ ] Bullet collision with enemies